stuart-brown/ArduinoShutterSpeedTester/README.md

 ### ISO203 Laser Receiver
-It was difficult to find information on this component.
+It was difficult to find information on this component, but fortunately I came across a good [blog post](https://www.codrey.com/electronic-circuits/the-mysterious-laser-receiver-sensor-module/) covering it.
 It can be bought as a laser sensor module, or a standalone laser receiver.
 The module contains the components needed so you can simply plug it in to your Arduino.
 If you use the stand alone receiver, a pull-up resistor on the signal leg is needed.
-Fortunately I came across a good [blog post](https://www.codrey.com/electronic-circuits/the-mysterious-laser-receiver-sensor-module/) covering this component.
 This is what it looks like:
 <p align="center">
 <img
   src="Datasheets/ISO203 Laser Receiver/ISO203-Laser-Receiver.jpg"